Bat Surveys

 Ground level tree assessments (GLTA)

-• Method: Each tree is thoroughly examined from the ground for any roosting features.
+- Method: Each tree is thoroughly examined from the ground level, using binoculars and a high power torch where required

-• Number of surveys: One (may require more on complicated or large sites)
+- Number of surveys: One (may require more time on complicated or large sites)

-• Method: Licensed arborists or ecologists climb trees to inspect cavities, cracks, or loose bark
+- Method: Licensed ecologist to inspect cavities, cracks, or loose bark with endoscope where required

 Emergence (Roost) Surveys

-• Method: Observers watch structures at dusk using bat detectors
+- Method: Surveyors observe structures at dusk using bat detectors and night-vision aids

 Automated Static Detector Surveys